 Why Guatemala?

-Guatemala is the poorest country in Central America, and has the largest population.
+Guatemala is the poorest country in Central America and has the largest population.

 All About Guatemala and Nimasac

-Located in Central America, Guatemala is bordered by Mexico, Honduras, El Salvador, and Belize.
-The population of Guatemala, approaching 15 million people, continues to grow at nearly 3% annually.
+Located in Central America, Guatemala is bordered by Mexico, Honduras, El Salvador and Belize.
+The population of Guatemala, currently about 18 million people, continues to grow at nearly 3% annually.
 At the current rate, the nation’s population will more than double in 25 years.
-There are 25 sociolinguistic groups that make up Guatemala’s diverse population (Mayan, Spanish, Xinca, and Garífuna).
-The first language of most residents of Nimasac (the village we work with) is Ki’che, a Mayan language.

 Guatemalan income distribution is very unequal.
 More than half of its people live in poverty.
-According to the United States Agency for International Development, “Most of Guatemala’s poor are rural indigenous people of Mayan descent who have a long history of discrimination and exclusion from full economic, political, and social participation.
+According to the United States Agency for International Development, “Most of Guatemala’s poor are rural indigenous people of Mayan descent who have a long history of discrimination and exclusion from full economic, political and social participation.
 The rural indigenous were the most seriously affected by the 36-year armed conflict (1960-1996) that claimed more lives than the conflicts in El Salvador, Nicaragua, Chile, and Argentina combined.”

 Travel by bus a little more than an hour up the mountain from Xela, and you arrive in Nimasac.
-Nimasac is a village of roughly 8,000 people whose main occupation is farming, with some residents also involved in weaving and candle making.
+Nimasac is a village of roughly 12,500 people whose main occupation is farming, with some residents also involved in weaving and candle making.
 Poverty is prevalent, but the spirit of the people in Nimasac is rich.
 This is where Esperanza’s work takes shape.

 Limited access to food is not unusual.
 The diet primarily consists of corn, and malnutrition is common.
 Half of all children under five are chronically malnourished, the worst level of malnutrition in the Western Hemisphere.
-The availability of clean water is limited.
-Contamination makes the local water sources dangerous.

-Although public school is free in Guatemala, the cost of the required school uniform, shoes, backpack, books, school supplies, etc. is more than most families can afford.
-As in most of rural Guatemala, education is available through 6th grade for boys, and less for girls.
-Many children do not complete school through 6th grade because they are needed at home.
+Although public school is free in Guatemala, the cost of a school uniform, shoes, backpack, books, school supplies, and transportation, etc. is more than most families can afford.
+As in most of rural Guatemala, education is considered compulsory through 6th grade though some children drop out earlier because they are needed at home.
 Some students are fortunate to attend school through 8th grade; even fewer can attend high school.
-Nimasac has an elementary school with enrollment of 500 students, including both morning and afternoon sessions (children go to school for a half day).
-There is no middle or high school in Nimasac, and the nearest upper level school is a 45-minute walk from the village center.
-While the school buildings in Nimasac are in disrepair, the teachers are dedicated to teaching their students, and welcome training and support.

 To learn more about Guatemala and the Xela area, visit these websites: